Verbal and Non-Verbal Quid Pro Quo Behaviors

 These behaviors create a coercive environment where individuals may feel pressured or manipulated, fostering a hostile or intimidating workplace.
 The person in power leverages their authority to influence another’s career for personal gain, undermining workplace morale and professional integrity.

-Here are Verbal vs. Non-Verbal Quid Pro Quo Behaviors:
+Here is a table for Verbal vs. Non-Verbal Quid Pro Quo Behaviors:

 Verbal Quid Pro Quo Behaviors